johnwbyrd/atto-pi/README.md

 The algorithm produces three decimal digits per iteration, with the first iteration yielding just the initial digit 3 followed by the decimal point.
 Each subsequent iteration contributes three more digits to pi's expansion.
 The performance characteristics vary dramatically across different digit counts - computing 100 digits runs relatively quickly, 1000 digits requires noticeable time, while 10,000 digits on period hardware like a Commodore 64 can take hours due to the quadratic scaling of the arithmetic operations.

 Memory consumption follows a predictable linear relationship with the requested digit count.
 Each bignum requires approximately 0.415241 bytes per decimal digit plus a small guard factor for computational headroom.
 For 1,000 digits, each bignum occupies roughly 418 bytes, totaling 836 bytes for both the accumulator and numerator.
 At 10,000 digits, this grows to about 4,155 bytes per bignum.

+## Thanks

+This particular implementation was inspired by [David Banks (hoglet67)'s recent work](https://github.com/BigEd/pi-spigot-for-micros) on implementing spigots on the BBC Micro.

+Thanks also to [mysterymath](https://github.com/mysterymath), christen, and the other people who verified this implementation on real hardware.